carneades/carneades-4/USAGE.md

   - `id`: a unique identifier of the argument scheme.
   - `variables`: a list of variables occuring in the atomic formulas of scheme.
     Only required when the premises and conclusions contain variables.
-    Keeping with prolog syntax they should be starting with an upper case letter.
+    Keeping with Prolog syntax they should be starting with an upper case letter.
   - `premises`: a list of atomic formulas acting as premises for the scheme.
   - `conclusions`: a list of atomic formulas acting as the conclusion of the scheme.